TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.7.4
   - patch: Change reported error for pattern that cannot be matched to file into warning
   - patch: Fix problem with parameter-list interpretation during Roddy startup due to incorrect Bash expression
+  - patch: Security-related bumps of some related libraries (org.bouncycastle, org.slf4j)

 * 3.7.3
   - patch: Pure maintenance release